ManticoreGamesInc/platform-documentation/src/tutorials/chat_commands_tutorial.md

 ### Grant Reward Points

 If you are in the [Perks Program](../references/perks/program.md), then you will have the ability to [grant reward points](../references/perks/reward_points.md) to players.
-This could be login based, or granted based on what the player does in game (i.e. finish a mission).
+This could be login based, or granted based on what the player does in game (that is finish a mission).
 Having the option to reward points could be useful.

 By using the [`GrantRewardPoints`](../api/player.md) function, you can grant reward points to a player.
 You can also turn this command into an `all` command, so that it can be applied to all players on the server.